DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "You don't have to say it twice."

 "Splendid, then let us discuss small details.
 And...
-It is annoying, but at least for today and tomorrow thee are my guests.
+It is annoying, but at least for today and tomorrow thou are my guests.
 Oi, Silk."

 She clicked her fingers.